 When the external memory interface is enabled, the ALE signal may have short pulses when accessing the internal RAM, but the ALE signal is stable when accessing the external memory.

-Figure 54 sketches how to connect an external SRAM to the AVR using eight latches that are transparent when G is high.
+Figure 55 sketches how to connect an external SRAM to the AVR using 8 latches which are transparent when G is high.